Security

 This setup enables parallel reads with protected writes.
 Without locks, race conditions occur.
 For example, Agent A reads a file.
 Agent B reads the same file.
 Both make changes to their copies.
 Agent B writes first.
 Agent A then overwrites B's work.
 Locks serialize writes to avoid this.

 Agent teams rely on locks for data pipelines.
 One agent locks a dataset, adds scraped data, then releases the lock.
 The next agent waits its turn for analysis.
-Set timeouts based on task length: short ones for quick jobs, longer for heavy processing.
+Send heartbeats for as long as the job runs, then release the lock so the next agent can start.
 This reduces data errors and manual fixes.

 Why File Locks Matter for Multi-Agent Systems